-Last week, we talked about book events in bookstores and libraries.
-Consider, for a moment, some of the places you’ve likely overlooked.
-Some ideas are coffee shops, craft beer breweries, gift stores, craft stores, sewing shops, Costco, and the list goes on.
+I’ve shared a lot of book promotion ideas for booking events in bookstores and libraries.
+So consider, for a moment, some of the places you’ve likely overlooked.
+Some ideas are coffee shops, craft beer breweries, gift stores, craft stores, sewing shops, clothing boutiques, and the list goes on.

 Just about anywhere people shop, there’s an opportunity for a book event.